izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 - A2B1 coefficients: -1 = Q(3,4) + Q(4,3)
 - A2B2 coefficients: 1 = Q(3,5) + Q(5,3)

 The question now is can we find a $Q \geq 0$ which satisfies these constraints?
 The answer is yes!
+This problem is simply an SDP due to its linear constraints.

 \begin{equation}
 Q = \begin{pmatrix}